awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 Proceed to [Step 4: Creating a deployment strategy](appconfig-creating-deployment-strategy.md)\.

-#### Creating an AWS AppConfig freeform configuration profile \(commandline\)<a name="appconfig-creating-free-form-configuration-and-profile-create-commandline"></a>
+#### Creating an AWS AppConfig freeform configuration profile \(command line\)<a name="appconfig-creating-free-form-configuration-and-profile-create-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create a AWS AppConfig freeform configuration profile\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create an AWS AppConfig freeform configuration profile\.
 If you prefer, you can use AWS CloudShell to run the commands listed below\.
 For more information, see [What is AWS CloudShell?](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) in the *AWS CloudShell User Guide*\.

 **To create a configuration profile step by step**

-1. Install and configure the AWS CLI\.
-For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.
+1. Open the AWS CLI\.

 1. Run the following command to create a freeform configuration profile\.